-Hydro One's distribution business consists of the distribution system operated by its subsidiaries, Hydro One Networks, including Orillia Power Distribution Corporation (Orillia Power) and the business and distribution assets of Peterborough Distribution Inc. (Peterborough Distribution) acquired in 2020, and Hydro One Remote Communities Inc. (Hydro One Remote Communities).
+Hydro One's distribution business consists of the distribution system operated by its subsidiaries, Hydro One Networks, inclusive of the distribution system of Orillia Power Distribution Corporation (Orillia Power) and the business and distribution assets of Peterborough Distribution Inc. (Peterborough Distribution), and Hydro One Remote Communities Inc. (Hydro One Remote Communities).